DariaGalal/KTH/README.md

-# A student at KTH
+# A student at KTH and his code

 Various assignments and projects.